astral-sh/ruff/crates/red_knot_test/README.md

 ## Multi-test suites

-A single test suite (markdown file) can contain multiple tests, by demarcating them using Markdown header lines:
+A single test suite (Markdown file) can contain multiple tests, by demarcating them using Markdown header lines:

 ````markdown